 Big Guy explored his new-and-improved surroundings and headed straight to his old burrow like he had never left.
 He also picked up his old habit of knocking at the back door with his beak when he wants to join his new family inside!

-The DTCC has a number of special-needs desert tortoises that serve as wonderful education animals.
-Twizzler arrived here in 2007 with hardened gray material all over the left side of his carapace (top shell), causing a severe deformity.
+The DTCC had a number of special-needs desert tortoises that served as education animals.
+Twizzler arrived in 2007 with hardened gray material all over the left side of his carapace (top shell), causing a severe deformity.
 We later learned that he was part of a research project in the 1990s where researchers attached radio transmitters to young tortoises’ shells to track them using telemetry, and after the project was over or when they could no longer hear the signal, they abandoned the tortoises, sometimes without removing the epoxy that kept the transmitters attached!
 Since the epoxy covered a large portion of the shell, including the seams between the scutes (sections of the shell), the tortoises grew up with severe deformities, if they grew up at all.

 Although no longer with us, the moral of Twizzler’s story is this: do not attach anything to a tortoise’s shell, especially if it touches the seams!
 And on that same note, never paint your tortoise.
 A tortoise’s shell is full of blood vessels, so toxins may be able to get into the bloodstream through small openings in the shell and along the seams where tortoises may have suffered even slight injuries in the past.
 Instead, if you want to easily identify your tortoise, use a nontoxic paint pen and write its name and your phone number on its shell so you will be able to get it back if it’s lost.
 And an even better option to prevent from losing your pet tortoise is to have your tortoise “microchipped” just like a veterinarian would put a microchip in your dog or cat!